Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusNamespaceAuthorizationRule.md

 # Get-AzureRmServiceBusNamespaceAuthorizationRule

 ## SYNOPSIS
-Gets the Description of a specified AuthorizationRule for a given namespace.
+Gets a description of the specified authorization rule for a given namespace.

 ## SYNTAX